-- In the exhibited materials, the program is described as follows: "The Pro-Formance Advantage is a marketing tool designed to elevate the service levels of all [Source For Sports] stores across Canada".
-Elements of the program include "Foot and Body Analysis", "Foot to Skate Match", "Gait and Body Balancing", "Footbeds and Superfeet", and "Marketing and Merchandising" (Exhibit 5). - Together with the training materials, in 2006, the Applicant developed and provided to stores extensive in-store "Point-of-Purchase" materials to advertise the program (para 7; Exhibit 6). - In 2007, the Applicant developed a national advertising campaign to promote the program.
-This campaign continues to the present as part of the Applicant's efforts "to provide customized sales and service experiences to customers" (para 8 and Exhibit 7). - In 2013, the Applicant introduced a new set of point-of-purchase materials specifically designed to advertise the goods and services connected with the Mark (para 9; Exhibit 8). - Mr. Hause purports that the Mark has been used in association with a number of goods.
-He attests that, since 2006, the Applicant has used the Mark on "footbeds", "hockey skate guards" and "hockey skate socks".
-He also attests that the Mark is used in association with "hockey skate laces".
-Photos of such goods as well as purchase orders from a supplier are attached as Exhibit 9 to Mr. Hause's affidavit (para 10). - Since 2005, the Applicant has had annual sales in the range of \$360 million and the network of 156 dealer stores has served over 10 million customers (para 11). - [17] In its representations, the Opponent submits that it meets it initial evidential burden: - 43.
-Of the long list of goods comprising the Applicant's Goods & Services, the Hause Affidavit only mentions footwear insoles, socks and laces, and asserts a date of first use of 2006 in association with those goods (Hause Affidavit ¶10), which date is subsequent to the date of first use alleged in the Application.
-Accordingly, the Application must be refused (pursuant to Section 30(b)) for all of the goods comprising the Applicant's Goods & Services.
-The absence of a valid Section 50 license (discussed below) also applies to the goods comprising the Applicant's Goods & Services. - 44.
-Regarding the services comprising the Applicant's Goods & Services, the Hause

-Affidavit asserts that the Applicant itself does not "use" (as defined in Sections 2 and 4) the Subject Mark because it is a buyers group; only the Dealers that comprise the buyers group interact with the purchasing public.
-As previously discussed, the Hause Affidavit fails to establish a valid Section 50 license from the Applicant to the Dealers.
-As a result, the Hause Affidavit fails to establish any use of the Subject Mark in association with the operation of a retail sporting goods store.

-- [18] On this issue, the Applicant's written representations are silent. - [19] I find that the Applicant's evidence is clearly inconsistent with the 2005 date of first use claimed in the subject application and that the Opponent has met its burden for the following reasons: - Mr. Hause asserts use of the Mark only in association with a limited number of goods and only since 2006. - Mr. Hause's evidence that point-of-purchase and training materials displaying the Mark were provided to stores in 2006 (Hause Affidavit, paras 6-7) appears to be clearly inconsistent with the 2005 first use date claimed. - While Mr. Hause refers to Exhibit 4 as "marketing and customer service materials from 2005", it is not clear that the materials in that exhibit were displayed in the advertisement or performance of the services.
-The first page is merely a reproduction of the PRO-FORMANCE ADVANTAGE logo.
-The second page is a price list from Signature Graphics, displaying various examples of PRO-FORMANCE ADVANTAGE signage that could be ordered.
-Finally, the last two pages appear to merely be a mock up for a pamphlet regarding "The PA Approach", as the document includes filler text in Latin.
-As such, I am not prepared to infer it was circulated in the advertisement or performance of the Services in 2005. - [20] As the Opponent has met its burden, the Applicant has the onus of showing use of the Mark in association with the Goods and Services from December 31, 2005.
-The Applicant has not met its onus, as there is no evidence of use of the Mark in association with either the Goods or the Services as of December 31, 2005.
-In this respect, there is no evidence of transfers of any of the registered goods in association with the Mark to consumers in the normal course of trade or otherwise and, as summarized above, the evidence of advertisement and performance of the Services in association with the Mark is limited to 2006 and beyond.

-[21] Accordingly, this ground of opposition is successful.
+- Together with the training materials, in 2006, the Applicant developed and provided to stores extensive in-store "Point-of-Purchase" materials to advertise the program (para 7; Exhibit 6). - In 2007, the Applicant developed a national advertising campaign to promote the program.
+This campaign continues to the present as part of the Applicant's efforts "to provide customized sales and service experiences to customers" (para 8; Exhibit 7). - Since 2005, the Applicant has had annual sales in the range of \$360 million and the network of 156 dealer stores has served over 10 million customers (para 11). - [17] In its representations, the Opponent submits that it meets it initial evidential burden: - 50.
+The Opponent has met its initial burden to show that the Application does not comply with Section 30(b).
+The Applicant's evidence does not evidence use of the Proposed Mark in association with any goods; no samples of goods, packaging or invoices bearing the Proposed Mark have been provided.
+Moreover, any sales would have been by a party other than the Applicant and not pursuant to a valid Section 50 license.
+To the extent the services included in the Application were provided since the alleged date of first use which is not established by the Hause Affidavit it would have been done by a party other than the Applicant and not pursuant to a valid Section 50 license.
+As a result the entirety of the Application must be refused due to non-compliance with Section 30(b). - [18] On this issue, the Applicant's written representations are silent. - [19] The Opponent meets its light evidential burden as I find that Mr. Hause's evidence that point-of-purchase and training materials displaying the Mark were provided to stores in 2006 (Hause Affidavit, paras 6-7) to be clearly inconsistent with the 2005 first use date claimed. - [20] As the Opponent has met its burden, the Applicant has the onus of showing use of the Mark in association with the Goods and Services from December 31, 2005.
+The Applicant fails to meet its onus, as there is no evidence of use of the Mark in association with either the Goods or the Services as of December 31, 2005.
+In this respect, there is no evidence of use of the Mark in association with the Goods whatsoever and, as summarized above, the evidence of advertisement and performance of the Services in association with the Mark is limited to 2006 and beyond.
+Accordingly, this ground of opposition is successful.